Q What is brown rot?

 Once the infection builds up it can affect otherwise undamaged fruit.
 Brown rot can spread very quickly, especially among stored apples or pears.
 Earlier in the season, this fungus is also one of the causes of blossom wilt and shoot wilt on fruit trees and their ornamental relations, such as flowering cherries and almonds.

-A It appears as soft brown patches on ripe fruit.
+It appears as soft brown patches on ripe fruit.
 Apples, pears and plums are especially susceptible.
 Grey or white fluffy dots, or pustules, may also develop on the surface, often in concentric rings.
-It spreads quickly, both on the branch and in stored fruit brown cankers on the twigs.
-These, too, will develop grey or yellowish white pustules in wet weather.
+It spreads quickly, both on the branch and in stored fruit.

 In storage, several moulds, such as grey mould (botrytis) and penicillium moulds, produce soft, fluffy rots.